feitian124/xdomain/README.md

 ## Running / Development

+open two terminal, one:
 * `ember server`

+another:
+*  node public/index.js

+i hardcoded the host to my local ip for remote test, you may need change it.

-* Visit your app at http://localhost:4200.
+Visit your ember app at http://192.168.0.112:4200. visit your server at http://192.168.0.112:3000.

 ### Code Generators